D1on2k/DM-Player/README.md

 <br>

-A light weight music player using Dear ImGui as a framework DirectX 11, win 32 API for window functions and MiniAudio for backend.
+A lightweight from scratch music player using Dear ImGui, DirectX 11, Windows 32 API for window functions and MiniAudio for backend.

 <br>